Oscorp

 Oscorp (sometimes stylized as OsCorp), also known as Oscorp Industries, is a fictional multibillion-dollar multinational corporation appearing in American comic books published by Marvel Comics, predominantly in stories about Spider-Man.
 The company was founded by Norman Osborn and has appeared in numerous media adaptations.
-According to Forbes, highlighting the 25 largest fictional companies, it had an estimated sales of $3.1 billion, ranking it at number 23.
+It first appeared in The Amazing Spider-Man #37 (March, 1966) and was created by Stan Lee and Steve Ditko.

 History

 The corporation is based out of the Oscorp Tower in New York.
 It was created and run by its CEO Norman Osborn.
 Norman studied chemistry and electrical engineering in college.
 He also took a number of courses in business administration.
 Norman's teacher, Professor Mendel Stromm, formed the business partnership.
 Since Norman put up the bulk of the financing, they called their company the Osborn Corporation, or Oscorp.

 Stromm's early research was on a chemical that would provide enhanced strength in its test subjects and would eventually turn Osborn into the Green Goblin.
 Osborn, wanting the formula for himself, discovered that Stromm had been embezzling funds from Oscorp.
 Stromm explained that he was merely borrowing but Osborn turned him over to the police.
 After several years in prison, Stromm was released and tried to kill Osborn for revenge using evil robots.
 He was stopped by the superhero Spider-Man and seemingly died of a heart attack when he was nearly shot.

 Jay Allan's company "Allan Chemical" was merged with Normie Osborn's stocks from Oscorp and the last remaining properties of Horizon Labs after its destruction, establishing it under the new name of "Alchemax".

 It was later revealed that Norman Osborn under the guise of "Mason Banks" created the corporation in order to leave a strong empire for his grandson and establish an empire for the Osborn legacy.
 Their headquarters Oscorp Tower was the former headquarters of Oscorp.

 By 2099, Alchemax would eventually control most aspects of daily life in a possible future.